GDP opens YouTube channel for spreading fake news against PM Modi, CJI - ExBulletin

 Earlier, he also claimed that Union Road Transport and Highways Minister Nitin Gadkari had resigned from the BJP and joined the Congress.

-The nodal agency’s fact-checking team is communicating with the media on behalf of the Government of India.
+The nodal agency’s fact-checking team communicates with the media on behalf of the Government of India.
 It works to identify fake news making the rounds on social media and associated channels to warn people not to believe it.

 |